iyketheintrovert/devops-projects/jenkins-task/README.md

 ## Step 1 - Create Virtual Machine (AWS)

 - Log into your aws account with your credentials
+  As a security measure, it is good practice to configure 2FA on your account to prevent unauthorized access.

 - Search for EC2 and click on launch instance
 - Fill the necessary details and click on create
 - After creation, connect to your instance either locally or through the web console